ga4gh/benchmarking-tools/README.md

 See [doc/standards/README.md](doc/standards/README.md) for the current benchmarking standards and definitions.

+# Reference tool implementations

+A suite of reference implementations following the standards outlined above are available at [tools/](tools/).
+These are submodules which link to the original tool repositories.

 # Benchmarking Intermediate Files

 The benchmarking process contains a variety of steps and inputs.
 In